Navigating the Border: San Diego’s and Tijuana’s Migrant Reception Efforts

 The organizations interviewed for this research did not have a high opinion of San Diego County and their handling of migrant and asylum-seeker arrivals.
 Even though CSOs are leading the main efforts on the ground, the county did not engage with them to create a sustainable welcoming system.
 According to a CSO representative, “The county is not open to constructive criticism about how they should improve their services.
 And when they do receive that criticism, they shut their door, and some of the relationships have become hostile because of that.”[59]

 Earlier this year, San Diego County applied for further funding from the Shelter and Services Program (SSP) — which is part of the Federal Emergency Management Agency (FEMA) — and was awarded close to $20 million to provide shelter and other eligible services to migrants in April 2024.
-It is important to highlight that SSP funding is completely separate from FEMA’s Disaster Relief funding, disproving former President Trump’s recent claims that emergency disaster funds are being used for “illegal immigrants.”[60]
+It is important to highlight that SSP funding is completely separate from FEMA’s Disaster Relief funding, disproving President-elect Trump’s recent claims that emergency disaster funds are being used for “illegal immigrants.”[60]
 At the time of interviewing in April, CSOs had not heard from the county regarding how the funds would be spent, but by May, the county had committed to having those conversations.[61]
 Shortly after, the county issued a request for proposals for an operator for a migrant transition day center, which was originally awarded to Jewish Family Service.[62]
 This was seen as a very positive development in San Diego’s reception response, as Jewish Family Service has not only a long history of assisting migrants and asylum-seekers but also strong connections with other CSOs and service providers in the city.

 However, after two months of discussions, Jewish Family Service and San Diego County were unable to establish a sustainable plan and decided to end negotiations for the nonprofit to act as the facility operator.[63]
 In September 2024, San Diego County announced that it had selected The Providencia Group as the new operator and will sign an 18-month contract for $18 million if negotiations succeed.
 Although the company has experience with migrant populations, as it runs a similar migrant center in El Paso, several CSO representatives have expressed concerns about the new operator being based in Virginia and not having connections with local organizations who help migrants on a daily basis.[64]